 Sometimes the customer is right!

 Hey, sometimes the customer really is right.
-We’re all human, so if this happens, offer an apology (if appropriate), a discount, or partial refund, and work quickly towards a solution.
+We’re all human, so if this happens, offer an apology (if appropriate), a discount, or partial refund, and work quickly toward a solution.
 Issues of this nature should take precedence over all other support.

 All in all, customers are much savvier these days than they once were.
 Marketing ploys like “The Customer is Always Right” are a bit condescending if you ask me.
 This dinosaur concept should be replaced with transparency.
 Transparency will greatly improve customer expectations to reasonable and manageable levels.